Five Once-In-A-Life-Time Experiences For Your Thailand Vacation

 Being a mahout for a day

 “Mahout” is a word referring to the elephant keepers, who usually raise an elephant from its very early age, and remain bonded to it their entire life.
 And some sanctuaries in Thailand allow you to experience the job of a mahout for a day.
-You can feed, bath, clean, hang out with your elephant, and treat it like your baby.
-But this has a “dangerous side” also, as at the end of the day, many will want to take the elephant home.
+You can feed, bathe, clean, hang out with your elephant, and treat it like your baby.
+But this has a “dangerous side” also, at the end of the day, many will want to take the elephant home.
 And for your interest, you are really not allowed to do this.
 So wipe off your tears and take your hands off the elephant, please!